The kinetic origin of the fluid helicity -- a symmetry in the kinetic phase space: Casimir and gauge symmetry in a ``reduced system'' -- examples

 A similar reduction occurs when we consider the canonical pair,

 If we suppress $\theta$ in the set of observables, $\mu$ becomes the Casimir of $M_3'=M_4/\{\theta\}$.
 The motion of a magnetized particle is an example, where $\mu$ corresponds to the magnetic moment, and $\theta$ to the gyration angle.
 When the gyro period is negligibly shorter than the time scale of interest, $\mu$ can be dealt with as an adiabatic invariant.
 Such ``coarse graining'' means that we consider the average over $\theta\in [0,2\pi)$ and put $\ad_\mu=\partial_\theta=0$ for all observables.
+See Refs.\;\onlinecite{Northrop,Henrard} for in-depth treatments of magnetized charged particle dynamics and adiabatic invariance.

-In the Sec.~\ref{sec:so(3)} we consider another example that displays a less trivial relation between the Casimir and gauge symmetry.
+In the Sec.\;\ref{sec:so(3)} we consider another example that displays a less trivial relation between the Casimir and gauge symmetry.